 - Director’s may become personally liable for late super.

 These implications are massive and bordering on ridiculous in their scope, however the law is the law.
 Our aim is to help you comply and make sure you don’t encounter the issue in the first place.

 You may be able to calculate and make use of a superannuation guarantee charge offset to diminish your liability.
 This isn’t straightforward and is calculated per employee per quarter, so if you have had staff turnover that will need to be factored into calculations.

-Late payment is late payment.
+Late payment is late payment and near enough is not good enough.
 The Superannuation Guarantee Charge is a circus best avoided.
 We’re here to help you avoid the circus.

-Our in-house bookkeeping, cloud accounting and business process experts Tash Black and Mel Wilkinson can assist with payroll set up or implementing systems that will help you keep your business finances and payroll and superannuation obligations on track
+Our in-house bookkeeping, cloud accounting and business process experts Tash Black, Mel Wilkinson and Jowita Kozlowska can assist with payroll set up or implementing systems that will help you keep your business finances and payroll and superannuation obligations on track

 Super – pay on time, every time, no excuses.